-Bob Becking says that the question “Is it possible to discern any order at all in the enigmatic and at first sight corrupt textual unit Nah.
-1:9–14?” is one of the basic issues that an approach to Nahum should address.

-In this unit, there are changes of addressees, so it is sometimes difficult to identify the addressees.
-Nahum 2.1 mentions the addressee, Judah, in the second person.
-Is it the addressee of verses 9-14 as well?
+According to Bob Becking, one of the basic issues any approach to Nahum should address is the following question: “Is it possible to discern any order at all in the enigmatic and at first sight corrupt textual unit Nah.
+1:9–14?”
+In this unit, the addressees are changed, sometimes making difficult to identify who, in any given verse, is being addressed.
+Nahum 2:1 mentions the addressee, Judah, in the second person.
+Is this the addressee of verses 9–14 as well?

-Renaud supports the view that it is the failure of the siege of Sennacherib that is referred to in verses 9-13.
-He suggests that there is a complete coherence in the passage 1:9-13.
+Renaud upholds the view that Sennacherib’s failed siege of Jerusalem is being referred to in verses 9–13, suggesting that the section represents a complete and coherent textual unit.
 In v.
-9, the prophet reproaches the Judaeans for their lack of faith in divine power, then in v.
-10 he announces that the enemies are ready for punishment.
-In v.
-11, he reminds the people that God had not long ago delivered them and ends with a promise of salvation in vv.
-12-13.
+9, the prophet reproaches the Judaeans for their lack of faith in divine power, in v.
+10 he announces that the enemies are ready for punishment, and in v.
+11, he reminds the people that not long ago God delivered them from their enemies and ends with a promise of salvation in vv.
+12–13.

-The first to understand verse 12 as referring to Jerusalem is Targum Jonathan: “Thus said the Lord: Though the nations which assemble to oppress, you, O Jerusalem, are perfect in counsel and in number… I shall not enslave you again”.
-Floyd supports the view that the address is to a personification, probably of Jerusalem.
-Roberts also believes that because 1.12-13 can only be understood as referring to Judah or Jerusalem, so must 1.11.
-The "one who goes out," therefore, is one who leaves Israelite territory.
-This could be an Assyrian leader, perhaps Sennacherib, leaving the city after the failed siege of Jerusalem.
-Smith also assigns the allusion to Sennacherib's departure from Jerusalem,
+The first to understand verse 12 as referring to Jerusalem is Targum Jonathan who translates as follows: “Thus said the Lord: Though the nations which assemble to oppress, you, O Jerusalem, are perfect in counsel and in number, […] I shall not enslave you again.”
+Floyd advocates the view that the prophecy is being addressed to a personified city, probably of Jerusalem.
+Likewise, Roberts maintains that because 1:12–13 can only be understood as referring to Judah or Jerusalem, 1:11 must as well.
+The “one who goes out,” therefore, is one who leaves Israelite territory.
+This could be an Assyrian leader, perhaps Sennacherib, leaving Jerusalem after a failed siege.
+Smith also understands the allusion to be referring to Sennacherib’s departure from Jerusalem.

-Roberts writes that "The feminine singular "you" in v.
-11, taken by itself, could be interpreted as a reference either to Nineveh or to Judah or Jerusalem, but the similar references in vs. 12-13 can only be understood as referring to Judah or Jerusalem, so the reference in v.
-11 should also be understood as addressing God's own people.
+Roberts writes that “The feminine singular ‘you’ in v.
+11, taken by itself, could be interpreted as a reference either to Nineveh or to Judah or Jerusalem.
+However, because similar references in vv.
+12–13 can only be understood as referring to Judah or Jerusalem, the reference in v.
+11 should also be understood as God’s address to his own people.
 Since the verses both before and after v.
-11 appear to identify God's enemy with Judah's oppressors, the one who plotted evil against God should probably be identified with the Assyrian king or his representative.
+11 appear to identify God’s enemy with Judah’s oppressors, the one to plot evil against God should probably be identified with the Assyrian king or his representative.

-It follows, then, that the ‘going out’ of this one from Judah or Jerusalem refers not to his point of origin, but to his departure from Judean territory.
+It follows, then, that the “going out” from Judah or Jerusalem refers not to a point of origin, but to a departure from Judean territory.
 Taking the verb as a prophetic perfect, the sense of the verse is that the Assyrian will shortly depart from Judah.
-God will destroy Assyrian hegemony over Judah, and Judah will never again see this evil oppressor.
+God will destroy Assyrian hegemony over Judah, and Judah will never see this evil oppressor again.

-De Vries thinks that Nahum 1.11, 14, employing the second person masculine singular, should be understood as an invective and threat against the king of Assyria, whose fall is imminently expected, while the verses in this chapter employing the feminine are to be understood as referring to Judah or Jerusalem.
+De Vries maintains that Nahum 1:11 and 14, employing the second person masculine singular, should be understood as an invective and threat against the king of Assyria, whose fall is expected to be imminent, while the verses in this chapter which employ the feminine are to be understood as referring to Judah or Jerusalem.
 Elsewhere in the book the second person feminine singular refers, of course, to Nineveh.
-The conclusion, 3: 18-19, also has the second masculine singular, mocking the king of Assyria in his downfall.
+The conclusion of the book, 3:18–19, also employs the second masculine singular, using it to mock the king of Assyria for his downfall.